computationalprivacy/bandicoot/docs/using_bandicoot.rst

 ----------

 The attribute file is an optional file that contains information about the individual.
-This information can, for example, be used to compute the ego-network assortativity or clustering coefficient.
+This information can, for example, be used to compute the ego-network :meth:`~bandicoot.network.assortativity_attributes`.
-Any attribute can be loaded and values can be ``string``, ``int``, or ``float``. bandicoot predefines a few keys such as individual_id, gender, or subscriber.
+Any attribute can be loaded and values can be ``string``, ``int``, or ``float``. bandicoot predefines a few keys such as individual_id, or gender.

 ============= ============
 key           value
 ============= ============
 individual_id 7atr8f53fg41
 gender        male
-is_subscriber True
 age           42
 ============= ============